Data-Driven Resilience Assessment against Sparse Sensor Attacks: Problem Formulation

 \subsection{Sparse Observability}

-For the system in the presence of sparse sensor attacks, the following notion of observability provides valuable insight into its ability to withstand adversarial intrusions \cite{2016TACTabuada,2022AutomaticaTabuada,2025OJ-CSYSShinohara}. \begin{definition}[Sparse Observability] The pair $ (\bar A,\bar C) $ in linear system (\ref{eq:sytem_model}) is said to be \textit{$ \delta $-sparse observable} if the pair $ (\bar A,\bar C_\Gamma) $ is observable for every set $ \Gamma \in \fC^{q}_{q-\delta} $.
-The largest integer $ \delta^{\max} $ such that the system is $ \delta^{\max} $-sparse observable is called the \textit{sparse observability index} for the system. \end{definition}
+For the system in the presence of sparse sensor attacks, the following notion of observability provides valuable insight into its ability to withstand adversarial intrusions \cite{2016TACTabuada,2022AutomaticaTabuada,2025OJ-CSYSShinohara}. \begin{definition}[Sparse Observability] The pair $ (\bar A,\bar C) $ is said to be \textit{$ \delta $-sparse observable} if $ (\bar A,\bar C_\Gamma) $ is observable for every set $ \Gamma \in \fC^{p}_{p-\delta} $, where $ \mathfrak{C}^p_{p-\delta} $ denotes the set of all $ (p-\delta) $-combinations from $ \{1, \ldots ,p\} $ The largest integer $ \delta^{\max} $ such that the system is $ \delta^{\max} $-sparse observable is called the \textit{sparse observability index} for the system. \end{definition}